McEsselB/rn-assignment7-11354613/README.md

 ## Features

-### Product Listing
+### Product List Display (HomeScreen)

-- Users can browse a list of products.
+- Displays a list of available products fetched from an external API.
-- Each product displays an image, name, details, and price.
+- Each product is presented with a brief description and image.

+### Product Detail Display (ProductDetailScreen)

+- Shows detailed information about a selected product.
+- Provides an option to add the product to the cart.

-### Cart Management
+### Cart Display (CartScreen)

-- Users can add products to their cart.
+- Displays the products that the user has added to their cart.
-- Users can remove products from their cart.
+- Allows users to remove items from the cart.
-- The cart displays a list of selected products with their details and prices.

-### Checkout Process

-- The app calculates the estimated total price of the products in the cart.
+- Shows the total cost of the items in the cart.

-- Users can proceed to the checkout process.
+### Data Fetching

+- Fetches data from an external API using fetch .

+### Local Storage

+- Uses AsyncStorage, SecureStore, or FileSystem to store selected items locally on the device.

 ### Persistent Storage